LiamBaisley/ToDoCli/README.md

 # Available commands:

+-help
+  -Displays help information about the available commands.
 - list
   - Lists the currently active todos.
 Defaults to current project, if no todo's are found it lists all Todo's.
   - **Available Arguments**